swrobel/meta-surf-forecast/README.md

 ### [Spitcast](https://www.spitcast.com/)

 **As of February 2020, the Spitcast API has been shut down.
-I'm waiting to hear back about whether their API would ever come back...**
+I'm waiting to hear back about whether their API will ever come back...**

-Spitcast only provides a [list of API endpoints](https://www.spitcast.com/api/docs/), but the data is sanely-structured JSON so it's pretty easy to parse.
+Spitcast only provides a [list of API endpoints](https://web.archive.org/web/20191021104350/http://www.spitcast.com/api/docs/), but the data is sanely-structured JSON so it's pretty easy to parse.

 I've asked Jack from Spitcast a few questions and added his responses below: